The Great Ocean Road & The 12 Apostles, Australia

 How Long Does It Take To Drive The Great Ocean Road?

-Most of the Great Ocean Road follows the coast and winds around cliffs, sometimes climbing high with distant views along the coast and out to the Bass Strait and the Southern Ocean, other times dipping down to sea level where travelers can feel the thunder of the waves and explore the many beaches and rock pools.
+Most of the Great Ocean Road follows the coast, winding around cliffs, sometimes climbing high to offer distant views along the coast and out to the Bass Strait and the Southern Ocean, other times dipping down to sea level where travellers can feel the thunder of the waves and explore the many beaches and rock pools.

 The Great Ocean Road, Australia - Cape Otway Lighthouse, Koala in the wild & Maits Rest Rainforest walk

-A number of viewpoints along the Great Ocean Road provide visitors with time to breathe in the salty air and read historical markers.
+Several viewpoints along the Great Ocean Road offer visitors a chance to take in the salty air and read historical markers.

 The ocean road then goes inland through rainforest and farmland before climbing over the top of the Otway Ranges and back down to what is known as the ‘Shipwreck Coast’ before reaching the famous rock formations of the Twelve Apostles.